James George Deck: Life

 Deck was born in Bury St Edmunds, Suffolk, England, to John Deck, a postmaster, and Mary (née Welch or Welsh).
 His ancestors included Huguenots who left France before the revocation of the Edict of Nantes in 1685.
 Well-educated, he could speak fluent French and was literate in Hebrew, Greek, and Latin.
 After receiving military training in Paris at the age of 17 he joined the British East India Company, and he purchased a military commission with the 14th Madras Infantry, where he served from 1824 to 1826.

 After returning to England, Deck experienced an evangelical conversion and entered a private Anglican theological college, at Westbury-on-Trym.
 On 22 April 1829 he married Alicia Feild, the daughter of his tutor the Rev. Samuel Feild.
 In India, he resigned his commission in 1835 for religious reasons, and returned to England, tutoring the sons of Indian Army officers.
 Intending to enter the Anglican ministry, he became involved with the Plymouth Brethren instead; he was baptised by full immersion and became an evangelist for the movement, preaching first in Taunton and then in Weymouth.

 When the Bethesda controversy came to a head in 1848, the Brethren movement split into the Exclusive Brethren (led by John Nelson Darby) and the Open Brethren (led by George Mueller).
 Deck unsuccessfully attempted reconciliation, and then after suffering a stroke and partial paralysis decided to emigrate to New Zealand.
-With his wife and eight surviving children, he arrived in Wellington on 13 August 1853, and moving to 240 ha of land purchased at Waiwhero, Ngātīmoti, in Nelson Province, joining other former Indian Army officers.
+With his wife and eight surviving children, he arrived in Wellington on 13 August 1853, and moved to 240 ha of land purchased at Waiwhero, Ngātīmoti, in Nelson Province, joining other former Indian Army officers.
 Only a few weeks later his wife Alicia died, and his 20-year-old daughter Mary began caring for the family.